justincampbell/private-terraform-enterprise/examples/aws/labs/02-certs.md

 $ sudo certbot --nginx
 ```

-Follow the prompts and enter the necessary information with your EIP being the hostname.
+Follow the prompts and enter the necessary information with your EIP being the hostname (`{namespace}.hashicorp.fun`).

+Navigate to the cert creation point and examine the certs you just created.

+`sudo su - cd etc/letsencrypt/live/{namespace}.hashicorp.fun`